 Choose a branded domain name for your website.
-The cheapest prices are on Namecheap.
-Starts at 99 cents.
+The cheapest prices are on Namecheap, starting at 99 cents.

 For high-quality hosting, Siteground is better.

-3. Choose a content management system and theme for your brand website
+4. Choose a website platform and theme for your branded website

-If you are a beginner, you can try out Wix, Shopify, or WordPress.
+If you are a beginner, you can try out content management systems like Wix, Shopify, or WordPress.